By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Implementation

-Trivial as it might seem, there are actually quite a number of coursebook
+Trivial as it might seem, there are actually quite a number of coursebook data which needs to

 be updated when a module is marked 'done'.

-This includes the Module
+This includes the Module itself, the various Requirements in the UniqueRequirementList,

-and the CourseInfo
+and the CourseInfo.

 The following diagram illustrates this:

-As from the above, there are two possible scenarios; either a Module
+As from the above, there are two possible scenarios; either a Module belongs to at least one

-In the latter case, calls to methods which update CourseInfo
+In the latter case, calls to methods which update CourseInfo would be immediately invoked,

-bypassing the updating of the Requirement(s)
+bypassing the updating of the Requirement(s).

 3.3.
 Requirement Feature